Pushp1992/todo-backend/README.md

 This is a Node js Hiring Tournament - Season 1.

+#   Note
+- .env file is committed intentionally for this task.
+We should never comming any env variable

 ## Required Prerequisites

 -   You will need to have node installed in your machine